mperezjigato/reportsweakly/definitiveWEEK3.md

 	echo $ref > $fbp
 done < $lf
 ```
 Although the script does not include as yet any of the templating options, it is encouraging to note that GJB has already spotted one specific error as well as a couple of points that could be improved.
-The modified script is:
+The modified script is to be shown at the summary of next week.

 ## Templating